 - Exposing inefficiencies

 It’s not always obvious where your law firm is spinning its wheels—that’s where an outside perspective can be most helpful.
-When setting up a legal CRM, a legal publishing and marketing company like James Publishing and Attorney Marketing can tell you exactly where you’re wasting time and energy on inefficient processes such as sloppy record-keeping or a fragmented calendar and task list.
+When setting up a legal CRM, a legal publishing and marketing company like James Attorney Marketing can tell you exactly where you’re wasting time and energy on inefficient processes such as sloppy record-keeping or a fragmented calendar and task list.

 These simple inefficiencies can cost your law firm a hefty amount of money.
 For example, if your team fails to follow up on a lead because of miscommunication and you lose out on a big case, that’s potentially thousands of dollars lost.
 Or, printing all documents when you could be storing client files and legal marketing collateral online could be costing your law firm hundreds of dollars per month in wasted resources and fruitless administrative time.